10 Tips to Hiring Farm Labor

 6. Reevaluate the Existing Pay Rate for the Position

-Has it been a long time since your last hiring cycle?
-If so, it’s likely you aren’t up to date with the current pay rates of the job market.
 Prior to advertising your available position, it is imperative to do some research to learn what is considered a competitive pay rate within the ag industry.
+Be sure to know the local going rate for farm labor, and what benefits are being offered by other farms.

 Setting the right pay rate is critical in hiring reliable farm workers.
 By doing the research and learning the pay rates your competition offers, you can set a realistic hourly wage or starting salary that will attract the right candidates.